NeuralEnsemble/pype9/doc/source/installation.rst

 with Docker
 ^^^^^^^^^^^
-There is a Docker image located at https://hub.docker.com/r/tclose/pype9/ that you can pull to run the simulations within a Docker container.
-See the instructions in the comments of the `Dockerfile` in the Pype9 repo for instructions on how to do this.
+There is a Docker_ image located at https://hub.docker.com/r/tclose/pype9/ that you can pull to run the simulations within a Docker container.
+See the instructions in the comments of the ``Dockerfile`` in the Pype9 repository for instructions on how to do this.

 from Source Code
 ^^^^^^^^^^^^^^^^